rss logo

 Active WireGuard tunnel on Windows showing public key and peer configuration details

-• On the Debian server, authorize the client's public key using the following command:
+• On the Debian server, authorize the Windows client by adding its public key to the WireGuard interface:

 root@host:~# wg set wg0 peer CLIENT_PUBLIC_KEY allowed-ips 0.0.0.0/0